FABFILTER VOLCANO 3

 All non-linear filter algorithms generate odd and even harmonic saturation, resulting in asymmetrical clipping.
 Asymmetrical clipping means that the positive and negative portions of the waveform are clipped differently; the more asymmetrical, the more pronounced the even-order harmonics.

 Hard clipping behaviour generates higher-order harmonics, which can add edge and bite or a sharp attack quality to percussive material.
 However, excessive high-ordered harmonic content produces a harsh, unfocused sound that is rarely desirable.
+The dirtier filter types in Volcano 3 often sound great on percussive material I strongly recommend modulating the drive with an Envelope Follower or an Envelope Generator to add controlled saturated bite and edge to your percussive sounds.

 Soft clipping behaviour generates low-ordered harmonics, for example, the second, third, fourth, and fifth, which are considered smooth, warm, fat, and full-sounding, as they are harmonically consonant.
 The second is an octave above the fundamental, the third an octave and a fifth, the fourth two octaves, and the fifth two octaves and a Major third.
+These filter types in Volcano 3 can add a warm and rich analogue tone to your sounds.

 MIXING TECHNIQUES